wondermike221/overline-zebar/README.md

    ```sh
    npm run build
    ```
-   _(Exit after build completion if you are not making live changes.)_
 4. Locate the built widget in the `dist/` folder.
 5. Configure Zebar to use `dist/index.html` in its `.json` settings file.